Kepier Hospital: Dissolution

 Kepier Hospital was inspected in 1535 as part of Henry VIII's Valor Ecclesiasticus survey of monasteries.
 It was shown to be the richest hospital in the diocese, devoting 25% of its gross annual income of £186 0s.
 10d. to almsgiving.
 Kepier maintained four choral chaplains and 10 inmates, and distributed doles to the poor at the gates of £16 5s. a year.
-Henry ordered the closure of the lesser monastic houses (including Kepier) prompting the doomed Pilgrimage of Grace rebellion.
+Henry ordered the closure of the lesser monastic houses (including Kepier), prompting the doomed Pilgrimage of Grace rebellion.
 The Master of the Hospital supported the Bishop of Durham in opposing the Pilgrims, but its (lay) steward Sir John Bulmer was executed for participating in the rebellion.
 Legislation of 1539 extended the suppression to some hospitals, which included Kepier, but spared Sherburn Hospital and Greatham Hospital.
 Kepier and its lands were granted to Henry's Secretary of State, Sir William Paget, although these soon reverted to the Crown and thence to a succession of lay owners including the Scotsman John Cockburn of Ormiston.

 Buildings and paths

 The first hospital church remains in use as the parish church of St Giles, Gilesgate.
 No other buildings from the first hospital survive.

 Lay owners of Kepier, the Heath family, made substantial alterations to the hospital site, including laying out of gardens and the erection of a mansion where the chapel and infirmary may have once stood.
 By 1827 this house had become a 'Kepier Inn' or the 'White Bear'.
-Kepier Mill survived until 1870, when it was destroyed by fire.
+Kepier Mill survived until 1870, when it was destroyed by fire, of which only the kiln had remained, which in 2025 was demolished.
 Of the hospital site itself, the gatehouse is intact, the mansion survives as ruins, and the farmhouse is in private use.
-The site is now a Scheduled Monument with grade I and grade II* listed building status.
+The site is now a Scheduled Monument with Grade I and Grade II* listed building status.
 The West Range is included on English Heritage's Buildings at Risk register.

 Many of the routes of travel between Kepier, Gilesgate and the hospitals lands at Caldecotes and Clifton—by now High Grange (in modern Gilesgate Moor) and Low Grange (in modern Carrville)—exist as public footpaths and bridleways.
 The tithe barn at High Grange, used to store Kepier's corn, survived until 1964.